Kunle Adeyemi: Makoko Floating School & Water Architecture

 Black Rhino Academy (2018): Learning from Indigenous Settlement

-The Black Rhino Academy in Karatu, Tanzania, is a primary and secondary international boarding school whose campus masterplan is inspired by Iraqw and Masai Boma settlements — organized in rings of small building units rather than institutional blocks.
-The project was named one of Metropolis’s Best Buildings of 2018.6
+The Black Rhino Academy in Karatu, Tanzania, is a primary and secondary international boarding school whose campus masterplan draws from Iraqw and Masai Boma settlements, organized in rings of small building units rather than institutional blocks.
+Metropolis named the project one of its Best Buildings of 2018.6

 The Method

 Adeyemi’s method is prototyping at architectural scale.
-The Makoko Floating System evolved through six iterations across three continents: Lagos → Venice → multiple locations → Rotterdam → Chengdu.
-Each iteration was not a fresh design but a refinement of the previous one — incorporating structural data from collapses, user feedback from communities, and material insights from different climates.45
+The Makoko Floating System evolved through six iterations across three continents: Lagos, Venice, multiple locations, Rotterdam, Chengdu.
+Each iteration refined the previous one, incorporating structural data from collapses, user feedback from communities, and material insights from different climates.45

 The method requires treating failure as information.
-The MFS I collapsed.
+MFS I collapsed.
 The response was not to abandon the concept but to publish the failure analysis and build a better version.
-This is unusual in architecture, where buildings are expected to be permanent and failures are liabilities.
+Architecture rarely tolerates that approach, since buildings are expected to be permanent and failures are liabilities.
 Adeyemi treats buildings the way software treats releases: version 1 teaches you what version 2 needs.
+Neri Oxman iterates through material computation; Adeyemi iterates through deployment and collapse.

 His approach to informal settlements is equally specific: work with the existing patterns rather than replacing them.
 The Makoko community already lived on water.
 The question was not “how do we move them to land?” but “how do we improve the conditions under which they already live?”
-This reframing — from replacement to improvement — is the political dimension of the work.
+The reframing from replacement to improvement is the political dimension of the work.

 Influence Chain